thometh/moonbank/README.md

 moonbank was created for the 2018 Consensys Academy Developers Program.
 Although I was unable to finish the test cases the app should work as follows:

+1) Click the "Clone or download" button to save a copy locally.

+2) Open up terminal and CD to the directory where the folder is saved.

+3) Input "truffle compile" in terminal

+4) Open up ganache

+5) Input "truffle migrate" in terminal

+6) Input "npm run start" in terminal

+7) The app should start.

+Changing accounts and refreshing the page should allow the user to start from the beginning of the app and keep past interactions uptodate on the the ganache instance.